Positive Punishment Techniques And Effects On Behavior

 You are generally your child’s first and most crucial teacher.
 Most children model their behavior after parents or guardians, according to recent studies.
 In addition to using positive punishment, it may be beneficial to model the behaviors you want to see, and your children will likely pick them up over time.

-Tips for positive punishment
+Tips for using positive punishment effectively in discipline

 • One of the most important aspects of positive child and teen punishment is generally consistency.
 Studies show that this discipline method usually only works if it’s applied consistently.